-The expansion vessel has a capacity of 5.4 litres (1.19 gal) and is sized for a .normal system water content where the load is equivalent to the maximum output of the boiler.
+The expansion vessel has a capacity of 5,4 litres (1.19 gal) and is sized for a normal system water content where the load is equivalent to the maximum output of the boiler.
 The charge pressure is 0.65 bar.

-- 5. Pilot security is by thermocouple flame failure. - 6.
+- 5. Flame supervision device (not illustrated). - 6.
 Multigas burner comprising: stainless steel blades (14) and a manifold with injectors (14). - 7.
-Gas section including thermoelectric valve and two stage solenoïd valves.
+Gas section including two stage solenoïd valves and security solenoïd valve.